Guest Blog* reflecting on LeDeR and Professional Care Workers week 1 – 4 September

 Imagine yourself endlessly tugging at your support staff, screaming at them, throwing something at them because you are desperate, in pain.
 Saying in the only way you know how “I am in agony, help me”.

-As a mother and carer for over thirty years, I imagine this all too well.
+As a parent of beloved sons and a daughter (I am a mother and carer for over thirty years) I imagine this all too well.
 It haunts my waking hours and my dreams.
 This is the truth, the reality, behind statistics in the LeDeR findings.

 You see that is my other torture.
 If we do not address this care and support workforce crisis we will see even more adults with a learning disability dying or being torn from their community and placed in hospital and secure units.
 Their life written off by the lack of a good, caring workforce who are ALL adequately recognised, knowledgeable, paid, trained and valued.

 I am a mother.
 For over thirty years my children have been healthy, happy, safe, secure.
 Living; and enjoying the sights and smells of their own homes and in the heart of their community.